NewIncome/mv_re-former/README.md

   ```
   $ yarn install --check-files
   ```
-- Run your tests on the console
+- Open a rails server
   ```
-  $ rails c
+  $ rails s
   ```
+- Open your browser in the _users/new_ or _users/:id/edit_
 ## Built With

 - Ruby
 - Ruby on Rails

-- bcrypt (gem)
 - A bunch on gems used inside rails itself

 ## Authors